The Quick Guide to Forming a Limited Liability Company (LLC)

 Want to register your LLC?

 Each state has different rules and requirements, and not every state offers each permutation of LLC.
-That said, the general series of steps you need to take is as follows:
+That said, the general series of steps you need to take to create an LLC is as follows:

 Choose an available business name.